jonathan-vella/microsoft-sovereign-cloud-brain-trek/docs/level-300/zero-trust-lab.md

 # Lab 1: Implement Zero Trust Security Controls
 {: .no_toc }

+{: .warning }
+> **🚧 Lab Under Development**
+> This lab content is complete but hands-on exercises are currently being validated and refined.
+> **Expected Release:** Q1 2026
+> You can review the lab steps and prepare your environment in advance.

 ## Overview

 In this hands-on lab, you will implement Zero Trust security controls in a sovereign cloud environment.
 You will configure identity-based access controls, device compliance policies, conditional access rules, and set up monitoring for a production-like deployment.